-(d) Extended Producer Responsibility - Authorisation should comprise of generalscheme for collection of waste Electrical and Electronic Equipment from theElectrical and Electronic Equipment placed on the market earlier, such as throughdealer, collection centres, Producer Responsibility Organisation, through buybackarrangement, exchange scheme, Deposit Refund System, etc. whether directly orthrough any authorised agency and channelising the items so collected toauthorised recyclers;
+As per the E-Waste (Management) Rules 2016 all e-waste should be recycled by authorized recyclers and dismantlers.
+In line with the principle of 'Extended Producer Responsibility' (EPR) the producers have to set up a scheme for collection of used/waste Electrical and Electronic Equipment from the Electrical and Electronic Equipment placed on the market earlier through dealers.
+In addition collection centres, Producer Responsibility Organisation, buy-back arrangement, exchange scheme, Deposit Refund Scheme, etc. should be implemented whether directly or through any authorised agency for channelising the items so collected to authorised recyclers.